This post may contain affiliate links, please see my disclosure policy to learn more.

-Transform a boxed cake mix, instant vanilla pudding mix, orange juice and a few pantry staples into something amazingly moist and delicious.
-This cake makes a wonderful spring time dessert providing sunshine in every bite with delicious citrus flavor.
-I recommend using fresh squeezed orange juice in this recipe if possible, but store bought will work in a pinch.
+Transform a boxed cake mix, instant vanilla pudding mix, orange juice, and a few pantry staples into something amazingly moist and delicious.
+This cake makes a wonderful springtime dessert providing sunshine in every bite with delicious citrus flavor.
+I recommend using freshly squeezed orange juice in this recipe if possible, but store-bought will work in a pinch.

 To prevent sticking, grease and flour the Bundt pan generously.
 Bake in a preheated 350°F oven for 40-45 minutes or until a knife or toothpick inserted in the cake, comes out clean.
 Prepare the orange juice glaze while the cake is still hot.

 Let the cake cool in the pan on a wire rack for a few minutes, while you make the glaze.
 Cooling the Bundt cake in the pan allows the cake to naturally pull away from the sides as it cools making it more likely to come out of the pan in one solid piece instead of breaking.

 Combine the butter, sugar, and orange juice in a small saucepan.
 Cook over medium-high heat, stirring occasionally until the glaze begins to boil.
 Reduce heat to medium-low, whisk, and simmer for 2-4 minutes.
 The butter should be completely melted, the sugar should be dissolved and the glaze should thicken slightly.

 With a long tined fork or meat skewer, poke deep holes all over the cake.
 Pour the glaze evenly over the top of the cake.

 Allow the cake to continue cooling in the pan, while the glaze soaks in for 10-15 minutes.
 Don’t let the cake cool completely in the pan as it can continue cooking while it cools.
 Turn the cake and pan upside down onto a serving platter, remove the pan, and allow the cake to finish cooling.